 Tap into the rhythms of la dolce vita on an unforgettable journey through Italy.
-Explore the winding canals and architectural wonders of Venice, walk through the picturesque villages of the Cinque Terre, and settle into a restored medieval castello to savor the cuisine and traditions of Tuscany.
+Explore the winding canals and architectural wonders of Venice, walk through the picturesque villages, and settle into a restored medieval castello to savor the cuisine and traditions of Tuscany.
 Delve into the country’s enduring legacies among Florence’s Renaissance masterpieces and amid the ruins of the Roman Empire.

 Marvel at the works of Italian masters during afterhours visits to the Vatican museums and Venice’s Scuola Grande di San Rocco, and tour Florence’s iconic Uffizi Gallery with an art historian.